|

 Self Learning Program is another paradigm busting device.
 Use them; they are there for a purpose.
 Yes, I know, people don’t like to read – even

-have you ever given consideration to allowing people real time (in work) to
+you ever given consideration to allowing people real time (in work) to read

-read and to learn?
-We seem happy to
+and to learn?
+We seem happy to pay

-pay consultants to tell us what to do, but we are unhappy to pay ourselves to
+consultants to tell us what to do, but we are unhappy to pay ourselves to do

-do something that is much cheaper and orders of magnitude more effective.
-Let’s
+something that is much cheaper and orders of magnitude more effective.
+Let’s return

 fact that people tend to forget the need for training.
 Of course, if skills to be learned are not